 Increased demand on a typical day is challenging enough, but it can be downright overwhelming during the holidays.
-Earlier this year, we saw the COVID-19 pandemic nearly bring call centers across the world to a halt due to a sudden increase in customer inquiries.
+Earlier this year, we saw the COVID-19 pandemic nearly bring call centers across the world to a halt due to high call volume and a sudden increase in customer inquiries.

 The difference this time is that businesses have time to prepare.
 Here are some essential steps to take to ensure your call center is ready for anything the holiday shopping season has in store!With change and uncertainty looming thanks to the #COVID19 pandemic, you can count on one thing for sure — that your customers will be leaning heavily on your customer support team. #CustomerService #CX #Holiday2020 Click To Tweet